Alishan Itinerary: How to Simplify This Part of Your Trip

 To avoid repeating information, I suggest you read the Alishan day trip section above for all the info about how to take the bus from Sun Moon Lake or Chiayi to Alishan, and how to enter the park.

 If you want to hire a driver and spend the night, it will cost you quite a bit more to keep the same driver overnight.
-Therefore, consider to get a one-way transfer to Alishan (for example, on Tripool), and separate one-way drive for leaving the next day.
+Therefore, consider to get a one-way transfer to Alishan (for example, on Tripool), and a separate one-way drive for leaving the next day.

 If you want to make stops on the way (such as Fenqihu or Shizhuo), they offer an hourly rate.